jafaryor/knowledge-base/Web/Optimization/CRP.md

 4. Layout
 5. Paint.

+__Optimizing the critical rendering path__ is the process of minimizing the total amount of time spent performing steps 1 through 5.

 ## 1. Document Object Model (`DOM`)
 To process a html file and get to the document object model event (DOM) the browser has to go through 4 steps:
 * __Conversion__: The browser reads the raw bytes of HTML off the disk or network, and translates them to individual characters based on specified encoding of the file (for example, UTF-8).